-Transform embodies a vision for the future of interactivity where objects change shape to give physical form to digital information
+TRANSFORM embodies a vision for the future of interactivity where objects change shape to give physical form to digital information.

 TRANSFORM’s undulating surface offers near-infinite avenues of functional and aesthetic applications, depending on users’ interaction.
-Imagine that when you receive a phone call, the desk your phone is sitting on pushes it toward your reach.
-A landscape designer might use Transform to sculpt terrain, while an analyst might use it to visualize financial data.
+Imagine that when you receive a call, the desk your phone is sitting on pushes the device within your reach.
+A landscape designer might use TRANSFORM to sculpt terrain, while an analyst might use it to visualize financial data.

 MIT Media Lab

-Design and production
+Design and Production